Healthdirect Free Australian health advice you can count on.

 Complications of bumps, knocks and bruises

-If you bruise a lot, it could be because of the medication you are taking.
-Medicines including aspirin and anticoagulants make you more likely to bruise.
+Some people bruise a lot.
+This may be because of a medication you are taking.
+Medicines such as aspirin and anticoagulants (blood thinners) make you more likely to bruise.

-If you are unsure who to speak to, call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) to discuss your concerns with a registered nurse.
+If you are concerned about bruising, call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria) to discuss your concerns with a registered nurse.

 Learn more here about the development and quality assurance of healthdirect content.